elkinal/number-plate-detection/README.md

-# AI Practicum: Object Detection
+# AI Practicum: Trajectory Based Anomaly Detection

-This project involves building an object detection pipeline using YOLO and other deep learning models, processing real-time video feeds or video clips for object detection.
+This project involves building an object detection pipeline using YOLO and other deep learning models, processing real-time video feeds or video clips for object detection, then using the trajectories of detected objects, to perform trajectory based anomaly detection.

+Currently the plan is rule-based systems but as the project evolves, we are going to use machine learning techniques in supervised and unsupervised learning.

 ## Setup Instructions
 1. Clone the repo and navigate into the directory: